August 30, 2024

 back in that long-gone summer

-glitter as they sway within the waves.
+glitter as they sway under the waves.

 I'm sitting on the edge of a boat